t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 ## Secure Zero Touch Provisioning (SZTP)

  {{RFC8572}} defines a bootstrapping strategy for enabling devices to securely obtain all the configuration information with no installer input, beyond the actual physical placement and connection of cables.
 Their goal is to enable a secure NETCONF {{RFC6241}} or RESTCONF {{RFC8040}} connection to the deployment specific network management system (NMS).
-This bootstrapping method requires the devices to be configured with trust anchors in the form of X.509 certificates. {{RFC8572}} is similar to BRSKI based on {{RFC8366}}.
+SZTP requires the devices to be configured with trust anchors in the form of X.509 certificates. {{RFC8572}} is similar to BRSKI based on {{RFC8366}}.

 SZTP has the following characteristics: